jarvishou829/ELA-OGN/README.md

-# ELA-OGN: Efficient Layout-Aware Object-Goal Navigation with Hierarchical Planning
+# LOG-Navi: Efficient Layout-Aware Object-Goal Navigation with Hierarchical Planning

 <p align=“center”>
 <img src=".\figures\teaser.png" width="600">
 </p>

-We introduce **ELA-OGN**, an **Efficient Layout-Aware Object-Goal Navigation** approach designed for **complex multi-room indoor environments**.
+We introduce **LOG-Navi**, an **Efficient Layout-Aware Object-Goal Navigation** approach designed for **complex multi-room indoor environments**.

-By planning hierarchically leveraging a global topology map with layout information and detailed scene representation memory, ELA-OGN achieves both efficient and effective navigation.
+By planning hierarchically leveraging a global topology map with layout information and detailed scene representation memory, LOG-Navi achieves both efficient and effective navigation.
 The process is managed by an LLM-powered agent, ensuring seamless operation from exploration to navigation, without the need for human interaction, complex rewards, or costly training.

 Our experimental results on the HM3D benchmark demonstrate a **16.7\% point improvement in navigation success rate** and **12\% improvement in success rate weighted by path length** compared to SOTA methods.
 Furthermore, we validate the robustness of our approach through real-world robotic deployment, showcasing its capability in practical scenarios.